-It holds all of the little things I need frequently, and spares me the hassle of having to open my top box (or saddle bags on long rides) and sorting through all of the random things which inevitably end up there (yeah, I should clean it out more often).
+It holds all of the little things I need frequently, and spares me the hassle of having to open my top box (or panniers on long rides) and sorting through all of the random things which inevitably end up there (yeah, I should clean it out more often).

 That said, I get why some people aren’t fans of tank bags for motorcycles.

 There are so many different types of motorcycle luggage.
 You simply might find another luggage type more useful.